nuejs/nue/packages/nuejs.org/docs/index.md

 !
 Global design system + CSS = UX

-Nue frees you from implementing page layouts and basic UI elements over and over again or as a well-known UX developer [Brad Frost](//bradfrost.com/) puts it:
+Nue frees you from implementing page layouts and basic UI elements over and over again so you can move faster with nothing but CSS.
+[Brad Frost](//bradfrost.com/), the man behind the global design system and a well-known UX developer puts it this way:

 > Global Design System improves the quality and accessibility of the world’s web experiences, saves the world’s web designers and developers millions of hours, and makes better use of our collective human potential. *Brad Frost*

-Think Nue as a modern-day [CSS Zen Graden](//csszengarden.com/) — a great demonstration of what can be accomplished through CSS.
-Nue just takes it a couple of steps further and expands the idea to a rapid UX development environment.
+Think Nue as a modern-day [CSS Zen Graden](//csszengarden.com/) — a demonstration of what can be accomplished through CSS.
+Nue takes this a couple of steps further and expands the idea to a rapid UX development environment and takes everything out of the modern web stack.

 ### Web Standards Model